Juelich Rapid Spectral Simulation Code

 If you use this software, please cite it using the

-metadata from this file.
+metadata from the CITATION.cff file.

 type: software